-A voltage sense circuit is available in the ML4002-112-8W that allows to measure the internal module supplied voltage Vcc.
-Measured values precision is 0.1 mV.
+A voltage sense circuit is available in the ML4002-112 that allows to measure the internal module supplied voltage Vcc.
+Measured values range from 0 to 6528 mV with a 0.1 mV precision.

 Address Bit Name Description Туре

 26 All Supply voltage MSB Internally measured supply voltage RO

-27 All Supply voltage LSB LSB=0.1mV NO
+27 All Supply voltage LSB LSB=0.1mV ΝŬ